Sensitivity

 Keyword Arguments

-The five matrix inputs together define a single matrix of variation IDs.
+For each varied location, a matrix of variation IDs is provided.
 This information, together with the inputs, identifies the monads to be used.
-The use_previous flag determines whether to use previous simulations, if they exist.

 Returns

-• monad_ids::Matrix{Int}: a matrix of the monad IDs to be used.
-Matches the shape of the input IDs matrices.
+monad_ids::Array{Monad}: an array of the monads to be used.
+Matches the shape of the variations array.